amplab/ray/doc/using-ray-on-a-cluster.md

 it) so that `ssh` will work.
 - Whenever you want to use the `ec2.py` script, set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to your Amazon EC2 access key ID and secret access key.
-These can be obtained from the [AWS homepage](http://aws.amazon.com/) by clicking Account > Security Credentials > Access Credentials.
+These can be generated from the [AWS homepage](http://aws.amazon.com/) by clicking My Account > Security Credentials > Access Keys, or by [creating an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).

 ### Launching a Cluster

-- Install the required dependencies.
+- Install the required dependencies on the machine you will be using to run the cluster launch scripts.
     ```
     sudo pip install --upgrade boto
     ```